- Application & Interview Preparation

 As a member of The National Law School Consortium (NLSC), we hold job fairs in various U.S. legal markets.
-The National Law School Consortium is an association of nine top public law schools from across the United States.
+The National Law School Consortium is an association of ten top public law schools from across the United States.
 Employers who participate in these job fairs include a cross-section of large firms, medium-sized firms and government employers.
-We will be participating in the following off-campus job fairs in 2018:
+We will be participating in the following off-campus job fairs in 2019:

 - Washington, D.C. – February 5